“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 “...Huh?”

 Diode was taken aback.
 A single huge VUI panel was projected in the seat behind her, and a large number of blue, green, yellow, and red arrows illustrated the complex flow around a 3D model of a besshu.
-Terra, who Diode could see with just a glance was in the middle of a scuffle between data processing and a very intensive simulation panel, was laughing.
-To describe it exactly, her cheeks were flushed, her gleaming eyes blazed, and the shape of her smile was strange.
-The sight of her laughing by herself was just the kind of thing that would make others very hesitant to come near her.
+She could tell at a glance Terra was in the middle of a battle of managing data processing and a very intensive simulation panel, and she was laughing.
+More precisely, Terra’s cheeks were flushed, there was a fire in her gleaming eyes, and she wore a crazed smile.
+The sight of her laughing by herself would give anyone pause.
 Diode recoiled.

 “Woah.”

-“This… this is probably it.
+“This... this is probably it.
 Can you believe it?
 Can you believe that organ is not only this efficient, it can even sense the electric field too?
-Being able to make calculations ahead of time is practically a miracle, isn’t it?!
-Like, didn’t it feel like we reached the ‘so it all comes down to this, huh’ point here?!”
+Being able to calculate things ahead of time is practically a miracle, isn’t it?!
+Like, doesn’t it feel like we just made it to the point where one of us says, ‘so it all comes down to this, huh’?!”

-“Sorry, but I didn’t catch a word of that.
+“Sorry, but I didn’t catch a word you said.
 Also, your face is scaring me.”

 “What, I’m scaring you?”
 Terra hurriedly massaged her cheeks with both hands and smiled weakly.
 “Is this better? ...Anyway, you were saying?”